terra-money/docs/docs/How-to/Run-a-full-Terra-node/Set-up-production-environment.md

 Use the following information to set up and manage your production-level full Terra node.
 This information has been tested against RPM-based Linux distributions only.

-For information about running a validator node, see [Validator Guide](../validator/README.md).
+For information about running a validator node, visit the [validator guide](/How-to/Manage-a-Terra-validator/Overview.md).

 ## Create a dedicated user

 Although `terrad` does not require a super user account, during the setup process you'll need super user permission to create and modify some files.
-In general, to run `terrad`, we strongly recommend using a normal user.
+It is strongly recommended to use a normal user when running `terrad`, .

 ## Increase the maximum files `terrad` can open

-By default, `terrad` is set to open 1024 files.
-However, we recommend you increase this amount.
+`terrad` is set to open 1024 files by default.
+It is recommended that you increase this amount.

 Modify `/etc/security/limits.conf` to increase the amount, where `nofile` is the number of files `terrad` can open.